GuanSoh/Housing-Loan-Default-Risk-using-Machine-Learning/README.md

 ## Models Traning and Testing

 Logistic Regression, Support Vector Machine, Decision Tree and Random Forest been selected to perform classification in this project.
 Comparison been made to identify most accurate algorithm.
-Decision Tree been selected as baseline model since we can't find benchmark model for this research.
+Decision Tree been selected as baseline model since we can't find benchmark model for this research and decision tree is a popular algorithm for loan default classification problem.

 ![alt text](https://github.com/GuanSoh/Housing-Loan-Default-Risk-using-Machine-Learning/blob/main/Image/Performance%20of%20each%20models.png)